-Another way to understand these results is to examine the rate of return on social security in the PAYG system with a 44% replacement rate for households with both father and sons alive.
+Another way to understand these results is to examine the rate of return on social security in the PAYG system with a 44% replacement rate for households with both father and sons alive.18

-In Table 4, the rate of return on social security increases with the age of father, who is collecting social security benefits for a longer time.
-Also, this rate is higher the lower are contributions made and the higher are the benefits received.
+In Table 4, the rate of return on social security increases with the age of the father, who is collecting social security benefits for a longer time.
+Also, this rate is higher the lower the contributions made and the higher the benefits received.
 Hence the returns on PAYG are highest for the HL households and negative for the LH households no matter how long the father can collect the benefits (in Fuster et al. (2003) the return is positive for death at age 85).
 Of course, these LH households benefit the most from the reform.
-Households where only sons are alive have negative return on social security.
-Also, the return is higher for HH and HL households cause they have fewer sons and hence pay lower taxes.
+Households where only sons are alive have a negative return on social security.
+Also, the return is higher for HH and HL households because they have fewer sons and hence pay lower taxes.

-In expectation with respect to the father's survival, only HL household has a social security return higher than a return on capital.
-This confirms our findings above that HL households prefer the PAYG system while LH households with negative return prefer the PAYG system the least.
+When the life expectancy of the father is taken into account, only an HL household has a social security return higher than a return on capital.
+This confirms our findings above that HL households prefer the PAYG system while LH households with a negative return prefer the PAYG system the least.